 Staff considered patients' different needs.
 This included providing access for disabled patients and families with children.
-The practice had access to language interpreter services should these be required.

 The practice took patients views seriously.
 They valued compliments from patients and responded to concerns and complaints quickly and constructively.

 Are services well-led?